Translate Japanese video to English | HeyGen AI

 Does the tool support accurate lip-sync for English dubbing?

-Yes, English audio is aligned with mouth movements to create natural-looking lip sync.
-This improves the viewing experience for tutorials, product demos, marketing videos and other spoken video content.
+Yes, English audio is aligned with mouth movements to create natural-looking lip-sync.
+This improves the viewer experience for tutorials, product demos, marketing videos, and other spoken video content.

 Yes, you can review and edit the English transcript before exporting subtitles or voiceovers.
 This ensures correct spelling, names, technical terms, and phrasing that accurately reflect the original Japanese content.